peteklein23/hello-world/README.md

 Post Collections greatly reduces the number of queries made when grabbing featured images, meta data and taxonomies across multiple posts.

+_Note, this project is currently in development and will change._

 ## Why?

 WordPress is not efficient at querying taxonomies, metadata and featured images